Achille Lauro hijacking: Seizure of the ship

-On Monday, October 7, 1985, four PLF militants hijacked Achille Lauro off Egypt.
-The hijackers had been surprised by a crew member and acted prematurely.
-The Palestinians had hidden their weapons in the gas tank of a car parked in Italy in preparation for boarding the ship.
-Their smuggled weapons, still with gasoline residue on them, gave off a smell that the crew had noticed but had not acted on.
-A cabin steward, with the hijackers' stateroom in his responsibilities, surprised the four Palestinians (as they were trying to use a hairdryer to clean the residue off their weapons) by entering their unlocked room in order to deliver complimentary fruit.
-The hijackers' original plan to launch an attack on Ashdod, Israel, was put aside as the terrorists panicked and moved to hijack the ship instead.
+According to Abu Abbas, the original plan was for the PLF agents to use the ship as transport to attack a military installation in Ashdod, Israel.
+He explained that the four hid their weapons in the gas tank of a car parked in Italy in preparation for boarding the ship.
+Their smuggled weapons, still with gasoline residue on them, gave off a smell that the crew noticed but did not act on.
+Later, he claimed, a cabin steward entered the Palestinians' unlocked room to deliver complimentary fruits, surprising the four as they attempted to clean off their weapons.
+He explained that this led the agents to panic, put aside the original plan, and hijack the ship instead.

+The Italian court later rejected Abbas's explanation, citing four inconsistencies.
+First, the hijackers offered contradictory accounts of the plan to attack Ashdod.
+Secondly, the stewards aboard the Achille Lauro all denied Abbas's story about walking in on the hijackers cleaning weapons.
+Third, the hijackers never shared any details about a planned attack on Ashdod until after the hijacking.
+Lastly, the court considered the timing of the hijacking too convenient, given that the vast majority of passengers had disembarked that morning, which left a much smaller crowd to control.
+The court ultimately concluded that Abbas had devised the attack on Ashdod as a retroactive cover story once the hijacking was unsuccessful.

 The four terrorists stormed into the ship's dining room.
 They fired their automatic weapons over the heads of the eating passengers.
 Screams from the passengers meshed with the shouting of the gunmen and with the sound of falling glass shards and splinters.
 Viola Meskin tried to run to a door but was intercepted by a terrorist with a gun who turned her back.
 Austrian passenger Anna Hoeranter ran to an exit but was pushed down an adjacent flight of stairs by one of the terrorists.
 Other passengers ran in a panic from the dining room into the kitchen and were chased by one of the terrorists.
 Inside the kitchen, the pursuing terrorist beat two of the kitchen staff to the floor.

 The ship's executive officer notified Captain Gerardo de Rosa that there were armed men on board, shooting at passengers.
 Captain De Rosa descended quickly through several decks, moving towards the ship's stern.
 An agitated voice came over the ship's loudspeakers requesting that he come immediately to the bridge.
 Arriving there, De Rosa was faced with machine guns.
 The terrorists fired some shots into the deck and then shouted in Arabic.
 They demanded he sail the ship 300 miles to the northeast, to the Syrian port of Tartus.